Apply to the Market

 Processed foods sold at the Davis Farmers Market include ready-to-eat foods prepared off-site, made using ingredients produced by our farmers whenever possible.
 Examples include tamales, soup, pies and breads.

-Stall fees: 7 percent of gross sales ($30 minimum on Saturdays, $20 minimum at Wednesday Picnics in the Park)
+Stall fees: 7 percent of gross sales ($30 minimum on Saturdays, $20 minimum on Wednesdays)

-Prepared foods are made on-site, usually at Wednesday’s Picnic in the Park.
+Prepared foods are made on-site.
 All new prepared-food vendors must use farm-fresh ingredients, sourced from our farmers whenever possible.
 Applicants from downtown Davis restaurants receive priority.

 Stall fees: 7 percent of gross sales ($30 minimum on Saturdays.
-Wednesday Picnic in the Park minimums established each season)
+Wednesday minimums established each season)

 Note: Sellers must register to sell processed and prepared foods at the market ($40 first year; $25 thereafter).
 After approval, all non-agricultural food vendors must have a health permit for the kitchen at which their products are produced and packaged, as well as one from Yolo County.
 Some examples of foods that will not be approved: candy, snow cones, sodas, chips, doughnuts, funnel cakes, churros.